Daphne, Alabama: Immigration

+Relocation of county seat

 Daphne remained the county seat until a legislative act of 1900, when the county seat was moved to Bay Minette.
 Daphne residents resisted the change and would not allow the county records to be removed.
 Those records were taken in a late night raid and moved to Bay Minette.
-According to another account, given in 1956 in an interview of one of the persons involved in the transfer, there was no raid; the arrangements for the move were made in advance between officials in both towns, and the county records were quietly loaded into wagons over a five-hour period on the evening of October 11, 1901, and then driven to Bay Minette the next day.
+According to another account given in 1956 in an interview of one of the persons involved in the transfer, there was no raid; the arrangements for the move were made in advance between officials in both towns, and the county records were quietly loaded into wagons over a five-hour period on the evening of October 11, 1901, and then driven to Bay Minette the next day.

+Incorporation

-On July 8, 1927, Daphne was incorporated with a request for incorporation signed by 41 landowners.
+On July 8, 1927, Daphne was officially formed with a request for incorporation signed by 41 landowners.
 The initial population was listed as 500 residents.
 On September 19, 1927, the town held its first election.
 The first Mayor was James M. Voltz.
 An attempt in 1946 to revoke incorporation by unhappy residents failed.

+Hurricane Danny

-In July 1997, Hurricane Danny struck the gulf coast bringing high winds and rains to the area.
-Due to the abnormal development of the storm, winds blew water out of Mobile Bay making it almost possible to walk across the bay.
+In July 1997, Hurricane Danny struck the Gulf Coast, bringing high winds and rains to the area.
+Due to the abnormal development of the storm, winds blew water out of Mobile Bay making it almost possible to walk across it.
 Hurricane Ivan made landfall in September 2004, south of Daphne near Gulf Shores, Alabama.
-The category 3 storm brought widespread flooding and damage throughout Daphne.
-The next year, Daphne weathered some effects of Hurricane Katrina although not nearly as severe as the 2004 storm.
+The Category 3 storm caused widespread flooding and damage throughout Daphne.
+The next year, Daphne weathered some effects of Hurricane Katrina, although not nearly as severe as the 2004 storm.

+Laws

 In February 2008, Daphne became the last of the large cities in Baldwin County to enact a public smoking ban.
-After contentious council meetings, the ban was passed while exempting bars, private clubs and up to 30% of rooms in a hotel.
+After contentious council meetings, the ban was passed while exempting bars, private clubs, and up to 30% of rooms in a hotel.

 In November 2010, the Daphne City Council enacted a ban against texting while driving, becoming the first Mobile-area municipality to do so.